 It is important that you can make informed choices and we give high priority to careers guidance.
 The Personal Tutors and Directors of Studies work closely with our well resourced Careers Department.

 You will receive comprehensive information outlining College procedures when you start your courses.
 Further details are also provided for parents at this time.
 An induction course for new students is run during the first few days of your time in College.

-Parents who wish to see a Personal Tutor or Director of Studies, or a member of the Careers Department on behalf of their son or daughter may arrange an interview through the College Office.
+Parents who wish to see a Personal Tutor or Director of Studies, or a member of the Careers Department on behalf of their son or daughter may arrange a meeting through the College Office.
 There are regular Parents' Evenings at which advice on students’ progress as well as access to careers and higher education information.

 Hereford Sixth Form College was a fantastic place to study and I'll never forget my time there or the tutors that helped me.
 You have an increase of freedom at College and the mutual respect you receive from tutors is fantastic.